 A few weeks back I published a post on Indian Pulses.
 The lentils I used for making today’s spinach daal in Instant Pot are the ‘split and skinned green gram’.
 These are small yellow lentils that cook super fast.
 Yellow pigeon peas or split red lentils would be my other two favorite lentils to make this daal.

 Growing up, I remember eating many variations of Indian daals made by my mom.
 Spinach daal is one of her recipe that I adapted for my busy life style with little children.
-This daal beautifully incorporate protein and veggies in one dish.
+This daal beautifully incorporates protein and veggies in one dish.
 Served with steamed rice it sure makes a wholesome and hearty meal.
 Over the years I have simplified my mom’s recipe and here is my version that we enjoy frequently:

 - Turn Instant Pot on.
 Once the "hot" sign displays, add ghee.
 Add cumin and cook for 30 seconds.
 Add turmeric, green chilies, garlic and curry leaves.
 Mix well.